-Losing a front tooth changes more than just your appearance.
-It can affect the way you speak, eat, and interact with others.
-While dental implants are a popular solution, they aren’t the only path to restoring a complete, confident smile.
+Losing a front tooth affects more than your smile.
+It can change the way you speak, eat, and engage with others.
+While dental implants are a popular solution, they aren’t the only option for restoring your smile.

-For many adults in Burnaby and Vancouver, a front-tooth dental bridge provides a natural-looking, non-surgical alternative with faster results.
+For many adults in Burnaby and nearby Vancouver neighbourhoods, a front-tooth dental bridge offers a fast, non-surgical solution with natural-looking results.

-This guide walks you through what the process looks like—from initial planning to final outcome—so you can make an informed decision with confidence.
+This guide walks you through the process from initial planning to the outcome so you can make an informed decision with confidence.

 Why Front Teeth Require Special Consideration

-Because of this, front-tooth replacement demands precision in both function and aesthetics.
-A small mismatch in shape, shade, or bite alignment can stand out.
+Because of these unique demands, front-tooth replacement requires precision.
+Even a small mismatch in shape, shade, or bite alignment can affect the overall appearance and comfort.

 At Burnaby Dentist & Orthodontist, we take a comprehensive approach to ensure your bridge: